Three Came Home

-Three Came Home is a 1950 American post-war film directed by Jean Negulesco, based on the memoirs of the same name by writer Agnes Newton Keith.
+Three Came Home is a 1950 American World War II film directed by Jean Negulesco, based on the memoirs of the same name by writer Agnes Newton Keith.
 It depicts Keith's life in North Borneo in the period immediately before the Japanese invasion in 1942, and her subsequent internment and suffering, separated from her husband Harry, and with a young son to care for.
 Keith was initially interned at Berhala Island near Sandakan, North Borneo (today's Sabah) but spent most of her captivity at Batu Lintang camp at Kuching, Sarawak.
 The camp was liberated in September 1945.

 Adapted and produced by Nunnally Johnson, the film stars Claudette Colbert.
 It is now in the public domain and so is available to watch in its entirety online at no charge.

 Plot

 American-born Agnes Keith and her British husband Harry Keith live a comfortable colonial life in North Borneo with their young son George in the 1930s.
 Keith is the only American in Sandakan.

 Borneo was strategically important to Japan as it is located on the main sea routes between Java, Sumatra, Malaya and Celebes.
 Control of these routes was vital to securing the territory.
 Japan needed an assured supply, particularly of oil, in order to achieve its long-term goal of becoming the major power in the Pacific region.

 Worried about the rumours surrounding Japanese invasion in 1941, Harry suggests that Agnes move back to the United States along with George.
 Agnes refuses and she and George remain.

 The Imperial Japanese Army invade Borneo and intern the small British community in a camp on Pulau Berhala (Berhala Island) off Sandakan.
 Later they are sent to the notorious Batu Lintang camp near Kuching, Sarawak, where the men and women are separated.

 During the Japanese invasion of Sandakan, Agnes has a miscarriage.

 These camps are under the charge of Colonel Suga.
 Col. Suga is fluent in English and has read a book on Borneo written by Mrs. Keith.
 He treats Agnes well.

 When Col. Suga visits Agnes at Batu Lintang camp and asks her to autograph a copy of her book as she had agreed to back in the earlier camp, Agnes signs the book with a personal message.

 The camp guards are cruel and oppressive, as seen when they shoot down a group of Australian men who try to cross the wire fencing during a bit of flirtation with the women.